Orthogonal polynomials with periodically modulated recurrence coefficients in the Jordan block case II: Essential spectrum

 \section{Essential spectrum}

-In this section we want to understand spectral properties of Jacobi operator corresponding to tempered $N$-periodically modulated sequences.
+In this section we want to understand spectral properties of Jacobi operators corresponding to tempered $N$-periodically modulated sequences.
 We set

 Observe that, if $\frakt = 0$ then at least one of the sets $\Lambda_-$ or $\Lambda_+$ is empty.
-Similar to the proof of \cite[Theorem 4.1]{jordan} we use the shifted conjugation (Theorems \ref{thm:2} and \ref{thm:1}) together with a variant of Levin's theorem developed in \cite[Theorem 4.4]{Discrete}.
+Similar to the proof of \cite[Theorem 4.1]{jordan} we use the shifted conjugation (Theorems \ref{thm:2} and \ref{thm:1}) together with a variant of a Levison's theorem for discrete systems developed in \cite[Theorem 4.4]{Discrete}.